 “Much of the history of the Supreme Court can be found in memorabilia, art, and documents that have gathered dust for too long in storerooms and attics.
 Some have been lost forever, because of carelessness, or neglect, or the failure to appreciate their worth, or the absence of any plan to preserve them.
 I am confident that the Society will reverse that trend and will acquire significant materials and preserve them for future generations.
 Equally important, it will encourage research on all aspects of the Court and on the rich and varied traditions and personalities that are part of its history.”

 How to Become a Member

-Membership can be obtained online through our Gift Shop website’s secure checkout, please select your desired membership level below, or for information about becoming an Historical Society member email our Director of Membership.
+Membership can be obtained through the secure links below.
+Please select your desired membership level, or for information about becoming an Historical Society member email our Director of Membership.
 You may call us at (202) 543-0400.
 Members may also send by email change of address information.

 Memberships are provided at four different levels depending on the level of contribution.
 Below you can select the level at which you wish to join.

 - Student (ID required) – Regular Level: 50.00

 As a member of the Society you will receive: